RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 ## Restore from an RDB file

-If you have an RDB or a compressed RDB file from a previous backup, you can restore data from that file into your Redis Enterprise Cloud database.
+If you have an RDB or a compressed RDB file from a previous backup, you can restore data from that file into your Redis Cloud database.

 ### Via FTP or HTTP